Floating water chestnut

-Native to South-East Asia, floating water chestnut is an aquatic plant with triangular leaves, white flowers and a four-horned nut.
-Although it has never been found in Queensland, floating water chestnut could become a serious pest in lakes, dams and reservoirs if introduced.
+Native to South East Asia, floating water chestnut is an aquatic plant with triangular leaves, white flowers and a 4-horned nut.
+Although it has never been found in Queensland, floating water chestnut could become a serious problem in lakes, dams and reservoirs if introduced.

 - Floating aquatic plant.